arrno/gliter/README.md

 fmt.Printf("Node: %s\nCount: %d\n", count[0].NodeID, count[0].Count)
 ```

-This is helpful if slices/maps are passed through the pipeline and you want to tally the total number or individual records processed. **Note that the tally channel is only listened to while the pipeline is running and is closed when the pipeline completes.** For that reason, tally should only be written to inside of stage functions.
+This is helpful if slices/maps are passed through the pipeline and you want to tally the total number or individual records processed. **Note that the tally channel is listened to while the pipeline is running and is closed when all pipeline stages exit.** For that reason, tally can always be written to freely within a stage function.
+Writes to tally outside of a stage function however is not recommended.

 #### Example